MaterializeInc/materialize/doc/user/content/ingest-data/network-security/privatelink.md

     c.
 Port as **9092**, or the port that you are using in case it is not 9092 (e.g. 9094 for TLS or 9096 for SASL).

     d.
-Make sure that the target group is in the same VPC as the MSK cluster.
+Make sure that the target group is in the same VPC as the Kafka cluster.

     e.
-Click next, and register the respective MSK broker to each target group using its IP address.
+Click next, and register the respective Kafka broker to each target group using its IP address.

 1. #### Create a Network Load Balancer (NLB)
-    Create a [Network Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/create-network-load-balancer.html) that is **enabled for the same subnets** that the MSK brokers are in.
+    Create a [Network Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/create-network-load-balancer.html) that is **enabled for the same subnets** that the Kafka brokers are in.

 1. #### Create TCP listeners

-    Create a [TCP listener](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/create-listener.html) for every MSK broker that forwards to the corresponding target group you created (e.g. `b-1`, `b-2`, `b-3`).
+    Create a [TCP listener](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/create-listener.html) for every Kafka broker that forwards to the corresponding target group you created (e.g. `b-1`, `b-2`, `b-3`).

     The listener port needs to be unique, and will be used later on in the `CREATE CONNECTION` statement.